DesignAInf/DAU-software-tool/BECK AND RAMSTEAD INVERSION 2/README.md

 _The connection to design_

 Beck and Ramstead use this algorithm to detect boundaries that already exist.
 We inverted it: we use the same algorithm to create boundaries.
-This is the central claim of your manuscript — that design is the engineering of boundaries, and that it can be formalized mathematically.
+This is the central claim of _Design for Entropy_ — that design is the engineering of boundaries, and that it can be formalized mathematically.
 The three sliders (Precision, Curiosity, Embedding) are three different ways a designer intervenes in that process.

 ---